Fr0sT-Brutal/awesome-pascal/README.md

 * [TML Messaging Suite](http://www.libtml.org/docs/libtml-pascal/) is a network messaging library for rapid development of extensible and scalable interfaces.
 Based on the peer to peer standard protocol [BEEP (Blocks Extensible Exchange Protocol)](http://www.beepcore.org/), defined in [RFC3080](https://tools.ietf.org/html/rfc3080) and [RFC3081](https://tools.ietf.org/html/rfc3081) **libTML** is suitable for many use cases and communication patterns.
 Equipped with a type safe data API, TML can transport hierarchical data structures fast and reliable.
 // *The libTML Object Pascal Components are not only a language binding to the core library but a complete set of non visual components to simplify the usage of libTML with Embarcadero RAD Studio and Lazarus.*

+* [DMVCFramework](https://github.com/danieleteti/delphimvcframework) is a popular and powerful framework for web solution in Delphi.

 ## Serial port

 * [Synaser](http://sourceforge.net/p/synalist/code/HEAD/tree/trunk/synaser.pas).
 Library for blocking communication on serial ports.
 It is non-visual class as in Synapse, and programmer interface is very similar to Synapse.